Why Make a Pain Care Treatment Plan?

-Multi-modal treatments like combining manual therapy, therapeutic exercise and education within a multidisciplinary program are being shown to be more effective for long-term change and management of pain.
+Multi-modal treatments like combining manual therapy, activity, and information can be more effective for long-term change and management of pain.
 Making a plan to coordinate more than one type of treatment is a good way to reach your goals.

 Injury, Rehabilitation, Mobility